 The Rush Alzheimer's Disease Center (RADC), one of 29 Alzheimer's disease (AD) Research Centers across the country designated and funded by the National Institute on Aging (NIA), is dedicated to supporting research about the cause, treatment, and prevention of AD, other dementias, and a range of other common chronic conditions of aging.
 The many RADC studies generate an enormous variety of unique data and biospecimens to support this effort.
-RADC faculty and staff are committed to sharing these resources with the wider aging and AD research community to accelerate the pace at which new knowledge is created for the treatment and prevention of dementia and other age-related chronic neurologic conditions.
+RADC faculty and staff are committed to sharing these resources with the wider aging and AD research community to accelerate the pace at which new knowledge is created for the treatment and prevention of dementia and other age-related chronic neurologic conditions, and have distributed data across the United States and the world.

 The RADC Research Resource Sharing Hub was specifically designed to help you, the non-RADC investigator, navigate the complex data and biospecimens available for sharing, and to assist you in identifying data and biospecimens that you can use to support your own projects.
 We invite you to explore the site, see what is available, and submit your data and/or biospecimen request.